bioexcel/qmmm_bpg/input_preparation/QM_treatment.rst

 GGA
 ---

-The generalised gradient approximation is an improvement on the LDA which takes into account the gradient of the density, as well as the density at one point.
+The generalised gradient approximation (GGA) is an improvement on the LDA which takes into account the gradient of the density, as well as the density at one point.

 Using the GGA in CP2K is similar to using the LDA.
 It requires specifying the functional